AstridArana23/Amazon_Delivery_Peformance_Analysis/README.md

 ## How can it be improved?
 - I think the streamlit app can be improved.
 I would like to learn if there some way where training does not happen each time the app runs, so results can load much quicker
+- Make a Tableau Dashboard showing KPIs
+- Show the  r2, MAE, and RMSE of the ML models

 # What I learned
 - In this project, I got the opportunity to apply my basic knowledge of StreamLit.